oye-hearing/resemble-enhance/README.md

 Resemble Enhance is an AI-powered tool that aims to improve the overall quality of speech by performing denoising and enhancement.
 It consists of two modules: a denoiser, which separates speech from a noisy audio, and an enhancer, which further boosts the perceptual audio quality by restoring audio distortions and extending the audio bandwidth.
 The two models are trained on high-quality 44.1kHz speech data that guarantees the enhancement of your speech with high quality.

 This Github fork of the Resemble Enhance allows the source code to be built as a `wheel` to further include in the Oye Hearing `aislar-voz` code and deployment.
-The reason to build the wheel is to overcome incompatible dependencies from the `resemble-enhance` module from PyPi, which requires much older versions of some of the important third party modules such as `torch` and `torchaudio`.
+The reasons to build the wheel are -
+1. To overcome incompatible dependencies from the `resemble-enhance` module from PyPi, which requires much older versions of some of the important third party modules such as `torch` and `torchaudio`.
+2. To build separate modules for inference and training in order to exclude unnecessary dependencies during inference, that are required only for training.
+The main dependency in question here is the `deepspeed`Python module, which requires additional CUDA libraries to be built into the OS for NVIDIA GPU based deployments.
+This library is required by `resemble-enhance` for training only.

+> [!NOTE]
+> A separate module or wheel named `resemble_enhance_inference` is built for use in the `aislar-voz` and other Oye applications

 Another change is to use Python 3.12 as the base version instead of 3.10.